Sudan violence: Family must 'move today' to escape Sudan violence

 Jennifer McLellan is awaiting contact from officials as the UK begins a "large-scale" complex evacuation of British people from the country.

-But her uncle, Donald Gillies, said they have a back-up plan so they can escape within the next 24 hours.
+But her uncle, Donald Gillies, said they had a back-up plan so they could escape within the next 24 hours.

 Rival military factions agreed to a 72-hour ceasefire from Monday night.